 How is social media affecting your life?

-In the last ten years the use of electronic communication devices has boomed.
-Most of us have mobile phones and the majority of under 30 year olds have smart phones.
+In the last ten years, the use of electronic communication devices has boomed.
+Most of us have mobile phones and the majority have smartphones.
 The use of computers has become an integral part of our lives.
 Instant messaging and emails have overtaken letters as the most popular way to keep in touch.

 When was the last time you were out for a meal and either you or someone at the table had their phone on and responded to a text?
 Have you ever gone out to lunch and discovered that you had left your mobile on your desk?
 How did you react - panic or acceptance?
 Do you scroll and stroll and ignore others on the street?